Frequently Asked Questions

 Q. Is the Washington Poison Center a government agency?

-A. No. We are a nonprofit charitable organization.
+A. No. We are an independent nonprofit 501(c)3 organization.

 Q. How can I tell the difference between poisonous and non-poisonous mushrooms?